-In execution, there are three lines of operation: governance, operations, and technical synchronization.
-DISA has been given responsibility for the technical aspects of JIE and leads the JIE Technical Synchronization Office (JTSO), which includes agency staff, as well as representation from the military services, intelligence community, and National Guard.
+In execution, there are three lines of operation: governance, operations and technical synchronization.
+We have been given responsibility for the technical aspects of JIE and leads the JIE Technical Synchronization Office (JTSO), which includes agency staff, as well as representation from the military services, intelligence community and National Guard.

 Since 1960, we have provided IT services and support to our nation’s warfighters.